Jan van Eyck: Signature

-Van Eyck was the only 15th-century Netherlandish painter to sign his canvases.
+Van Eyck was the only 15th-century Netherlandish painter to sign his panels.
 His motto always contained variants of the words ALS ICH KAN (or a variant) – "As I Can", or "As Best I Can", which forms a pun on his name.
 The aspirated "ICH" instead of the Brabantian "IK" is derived from his native Limburgish.
 The signature is sometimes inscribed using Greek lettering such as AAE IXH XAN.
 The word Kan derives from the Middle Dutch word kunnen related to the Dutch word kunst or to the German Kunst ("art").

-The words may be related to a type of formula of modesty sometimes seen in medieval literature, where the writer prefaces his work with an apology for a lack of perfection, although, given the typical lavishness of the signatures and mottos, it may merely be a playful reference.
+The words may be related to a type of formula of modesty sometimes seen in medieval literature, where the writer prefaces his work with an apology for its imperfections, although, given the typical lavishness of the signatures and mottos, it may merely be a playful reference.
 Indeed, his motto is sometimes recorded in a manner intended to mimic Christ's monogram IHC XPC, for example in his c 1440 Portrait of Christ.
 Further, as the signature is often a variant of "I, Jan van Eyck was here", it can be seen as a, perhaps somewhat arrogant, assertion of both the faithfulness and trustworthiness of the record and the quality of the work (As I (K)Can).

 The habit of signing his work ensured that his reputation survived, and attribution has not been as difficult and uncertain as with other first generation artists of the early Netherlandish school.
 The signatures are usually completed in a decorative script, often of a kind reserved for legal documents, as can be seen in Léal Souvenir and the Arnolfini Portrait, the latter of which is signed "Johannes de eyck fuit hic 1434" ("Jan van Eyck was here 1434"), a way of recording his presence.

 Inscriptions

 Many of van Eyck's paintings are heavily inscribed, in lettering of Greek, Latin or vernacular Dutch.
 Campbell sees in many examples a "certain consistency which suggest that he himself had painted them", rather than they are later additions.
 The letterings seem to serve different functions depending on the type of work on which they appear.
 In his single panel portraits they give voice to the sitter, most notably in Portrait of Margaret van Eyck, where the Greek lettering on the frame translates as "My husband Johannes completed me in the year 1439 on 17 June, at the age of 33.
 As I can."

-By contrast the inscriptions on his public, formal religious commissions are written from the point of view of the patron, and there to underscore his piousness, charity and dedication to the saint who he is shown accompanying.
-This can be seen in his Virgin and Child with Canon van der Paele, reads An inscription on the lower imitation frame refers to the donation, "Joris van der Paele, canon of this church, had this work made by painter Jan van Eyck.
+By contrast, the inscriptions on his commissioned religious paintings are written from the point of view of the patron, and written to serve the patron's piousness, charity and dedication to the saint who the sitter is shown accompanying.
+An inscription on the Virgin and Child with Canon van der Paele, reads "Joris van der Paele, canon of this church, had this work made by painter Jan van Eyck.
 And he founded two chaplaincies here in the choir of the Lord.
 1434.
 He only completed it in 1436, however."